shiva-gl/MobileAutomation/README.md

 Find in target folder with AutomationReport.html, FailedScreenShots and Automation ModuleWise Reports

 #### Dockerized test:
-Test runs only on read android devices
+Test runs only on real android devices